 - Add your garlic, lime zest, chili powder, cumin, salt, pepper, and paprika.

-- Stir the spices into the butter and then add your corn.
+- Stir the spices into the butter and then add your kernels.

 - Add your last tablespoon of butter and mix until melted.